devils staircase

 What to bring to West Highland Way walking tour

-• Rain jacket to cover your backpack
+• Rain cover for your backpack

 • Raincoat